 2. Session-Based Adjustments

-• London session: High volume, explosive moves → VWAP thrives because there’s a lot of natural flow to blend into.
+In the London session, volume is high and moves can be explosive.
+VWAP thrives because there is a lot of natural flow to blend into.

 In practice, large traders will rotate between TWAP and VWAP depending on session conditions.